juice-shop/multi-juicer/readme.md

 ![MultiJuicer, Multi User Juice Shop Platform](./images/multijuicer-cover.svg)

+> Note: The readme and documentation are already updated for the upcoming v10 MultiJuicer release, some features mentioned here, e.g. the LLM Gateway or the CTF view are currently unreleased.

 Running CTFs and Security Trainings with [OWASP Juice Shop](https://github.com/bkimminich/juice-shop) is usually quite tricky, Juice Shop just isn't intended to be used by multiple users at a time.
 Instructing everybody how to start Juice Shop on their own machine works ok, but takes away too much valuable time.